KTBB (AM)

-KTBB (600 kHz) is a commercial AM radio station licensed to Tyler, Texas, serving the Tyler-Longview area with a news/talk format.
-The station is owned by Paul Gleiser, through licensee ATW Media, LLC., and is simulcast on sister station KTBB-FM 97.5 MHz in Troup, Texas.
+KTBB (600 kHz) is a commercial AM radio station licensed to Tyler, Texas, serving the Tyler-Longview market.
+It simulcasts a news/talk format with sister station 97.5 KTBB-FM.
+The stations are owned by Paul Gleiser, through licensee ATW Media, LLC.

-Studios for KTBB AM and FM are co-located with KRWR in One American Center at 909 ESE Loop 323, at the intersection with New Copeland Road; the transmitter is off County Road 283 North in Whitehouse, Texas.
+Studios for KTBB-AM-FM are co-located with KRWR in the Woodgate Centre office building at 1001 ESE Loop 323, at the intersection with New Copeland Road.
+The transmitter is off County Road 283 North in Whitehouse, Texas.
 By day, KTBB is powered at 5,000 watts.
 But at night, to protect other stations on 600 AM, KTBB reduces power to 2,500 watts.
 It uses a directional antenna at all times.

+Programming

+On weekdays, KTBB-AM-FM features two hours of news in the morning and an hour of news and information in afternoon drive time.
+The remainder of the weekday schedule is syndicated conservative talk shows, including The Glenn Beck Program, Fox Across America with Jimmy Failla, The Sean Hannity Show, The Mark Levin Show, The Joe Pags Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

+Weekends feature programs about money, health, religion, real estate, fishing and hunting, guns, cars, farming, home repair, gardening, pets, and technology.
+Weekend syndicated programs include The Kim Komando Show, Brian Kilmeade and Friends, The Chris Plante Show, The Pet Show with Warren Eckstein, Real Estate Today, Gun Talk with Tom Gresham and Our American Stories with Lee Habeeb.
+Most hours begin with world and national news from Fox News Radio.

 History

-In April 1947, KTBB signed on the air.
+KTBB signed on the air on August 28, 1947.
 It was owned and operated by the Blackstone Broadcasting Company.
 The call sign includes the initials for Tyler and Blackstone Broadcasting.
 KTBB originally broadcast with 500 watts.

 By the 1960s, the power had increased to 1,000 watts.
-It was owned by Family Stations, not to be confused with California-based Family Radio, a religious broadcaster.
-The format was middle of the road music, plus news and sports.
+It was owned by Family Stations, not to be confused with Nashville-based Family Radio, a religious broadcaster.
+KTBB's format was middle of the road music, plus news and sports.
+In the late 1970s and 80s, KTBB stepped up the music tempo to become a full service, adult contemporary station.
+It was an affiliate of the ABC Information Network.

-By the 1980s, the music was eliminated and the station was all-talk and news.
+By the late 1980s, the music was eliminated and the station was all-talk and news.
 The power increased to 5,000 watts days and 2,500 watts nights.